-In The Switch, Beth O’Leary has delivered dramatic fiction with charming gusto from the quirkiest of premises.
+The Switch, book two from Beth O’Leary, is dramatic fiction with charming gusto from the quirkiest of premises.
 Read on for our full review.

 The Switch Book Synopsis